Organizational culture: Strength

 Any type of culture can be strongly or only tacitly supported.
 A strong culture is characterized by reinforcing tools such as ceremonies and policies to instill and spread it.
 The intent is to secure group compliance.

-Researchers generally report that organizations having strong cultures are more successful.
+Researchers generally report that organizations with strong cultures are more successful.

 An employee's perception of the organization's culture can have an impact on the employee's longevity with the organization.
 When organizations create a positive environment for their employees, they experience professional fulfillment, boosted performance, and a longer stint with the organization.

 Risks

-Tension arises when cultural (personal) and organizational identities do not match well because corporate policies, work practices, and communication styles conflict with local customs, for example in terms of formal vs. informal work environments, direct vs. indirect communication, and individualistic vs. collectivist approaches.
+Tension arises when cultural (personal) and organizational identities do not match well because corporate policies, work practices, and communication styles conflict with local customs, for example, in terms of formal vs. informal work environments, direct vs. indirect communication, and individualistic vs. collectivist approaches.

 Quiet quitting is a principle that could potentially affect organizations with negative culture.
 It is the idea of doing the bare minimum on a job and setting boundaries in response to poor culture, burnout, lack of recognition, and inadequate work-life balance.
 This occurs in unhealthy work environments where personal circumstances force employees to stay.